 “The Ambassadors have driven this entire program,” added Riham Osman, Employee Ambassador & Thought Leadership Manager.
 “The results were so fast that we were a little surprised that a small group of people really could outperform an entire organization and make such a big impact.”

 At the recent Summit by Dynamic Signal, Osman and Macarena Ivanissevich, Communications Manager, talked about what they’ve learned in a session about the Ambassador Program.
-The presentation was so popular that Osman and Caselli-Mechael now are following up with a webinar on Wednesday, Nov.
-13, at 10 a.m.
-Pacific Time/1 p.m.
-Eastern Time, titled: “The Secret Recipe to Nestle USA’s Employee Ambassador Program.”
+The presentation was so popular that Osman and Caselli-Mechael followed up with a webinar on the subject, titled: “The Secret Recipe to Nestle USA’s Employee Ambassador Program.”